 Talk to an experienced Solar Choice consultant about options for your Strata Building

-With these complications in mind, here are four potential solutions to the ‘solar on strata blocks’ problem – from most straightforward & simple to most technologically sophisticated & complex.
+With these complications in mind, here are four potential solutions to the ‘solar on strata buildings’ problem – from most straightforward & simple to most technologically sophisticated & complex.

-Each strata block has a dedicated meter for the common areas, where lights, lifts and other communal equipment run; the electricity bill associated with this meter is paid for out of strata levies.
-For very tall apartment blocks with limited roofspace this is usually the best option available as it is a communal cost and everyone will (or should) benefit equally from it in the form of reduced strata bills.
-Furthermore, the capital expenditure required to purchase such a system can be relatively small, especially if the block does not have any communal lifts, air conditioning, pools or other devices which use a large amount of electricity.
+Each strata building has a dedicated meter for the common areas, where lights, lifts and other communal equipment run; the electricity bill associated with this meter is paid for out of strata levies.
+For very tall apartment blocks with limited roof space this is the simplest option to install solar as it is a communal cost and everyone will (or should) benefit equally from it in the form of reduced strata bills.
+Furthermore, the capital expenditure required to purchase such a system can be relatively small, especially if the strata building does not have any communal lifts, air conditioning, pools or other devices which use a large amount of electricity.

 - Relative simplicity, with one solar PV system behind just the common area meter